 Undergraduates have an exciting opportunity to collaborate with faculty members on research projects that address emerging issues in mathematics.
 These projects involve working closely with faculty and may ultimately contribute to research publications.
 Several of our undergraduate students who have worked on research projects have gone on to pursue graduate research and education in other nationally reputed universities.
-For information about previous undergraduate research you may click here.
 If you are interested in research opportunities with faculty, we invite you to contact faculty members individually for more information.

 Other Links of Interest